kimaita/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-more on C pointers, arrays and strings
+More on C pointers, arrays and strings